blockchaintp/sextant/docs/deployments/management.md

 Once a deployment has been successfully added to your target cluster you can interact with it using the icons on the right.

-- In all cases you can `Undeploy`, `Edit` and `View` a deployment
+- In all cases you can `Undeploy`, `Edit` and `View` a deployment.
+These generic interactions are covered in the next section
-- In the case of the Daml deployments there is also a fourth `Settings` option (in the form of a _gear_ icon) which supports interaction with the Daml ledger
+- In the case of the Daml deployments there is also a fourth `Settings` option (in the form of a _gear_ icon) which lets you interact with the Daml ledger
-- In the case of the TFS on Sawtooth deployment there is also a fourth `Settings` option that supports interaction with the Taekion File System
+- In the case of the TFS on Sawtooth deployment there is also a fourth `Settings` option that lets you interact with the Taekion File System

 ## Generic Interactions

-Focusing of the generic interactions these are:
+The three generic interactions are:

 - [Undeploy a Deployment](#undeploy-a-deployment)
 - [Edit a Deployment](#edit-a-deployment)